ngneat/query/README.md

 }
 ```

-Use it in your components:
+Use it in your component:

 ```ts
 import { SubscribeModule } from '@ngneat/subscribe';